BalakumaranM/balakumaran.m.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi, I am Balakumaran an AI Research Engineer by profession, Aersopace Engineer by educational background based in India.

 # Balakumaran Murugesan

 **AI Innovator | Full-stack Developer | Lifelong Learner**

 ---
 Welcome to my personal website!
-I’m Balakumaran Murugesan, an AI Research Engineer with over 3 years of experience in deep learning, computer vision, and NLP applications.
+I’m Balakumaran Murugesan,  AI Research Engineer by profession, Aersopace Engineer by educational background based in India.
+I have with over 3 years of experience in deep learning, computer vision, and NLP applications.
 My expertise spans machine learning algorithms, model building, and data manipulation, and I have a strong background in Aerospace Engineering, which helps me solve complex problems with a unique, technical approach.

 ### What I Do:
 - **AI & Machine Learning**: Building deep learning models for computer vision and NLP applications.